al-ce/gopgrest/README.md

 ### Delete

-Delete a row by ID, returning a message confirming the deletion.
+Delete a row by ID, responding with a message confirming the deleted row.

 ```http
 DELETE http://{HOST}:{PORT}/{tablename}/{id}